 Dental implants typically have a low failure rate, but in the event that one of them does fail, it can be replaced.
 Implant failure is usually caused by gum disease, but you can reduce your chances of this happening by not smoking, practicing good dental hygiene and visiting your dentist on a regular basis.

 Still have questions about all on 4 dental implants?
-Contact us today to speak to a professional: 02 9051 0600
+Book your consultation at your local dental clinic today!
+Call us: 02 9051 0600